ghik/kubernetes-the-harder-way/docs/01_Introduction.md

 ## Who is this guide intended for?

 This guide was created by a software engineer, i.e. not a platform/DevOps engineer with extensive OS administration skills.
-The guide provides a good amount of "under the hood" knowledge that goes beyond simple working knowledge of Kubernetes.
+It provides a good amount of "under the hood" knowledge that goes beyond what a regular Kubernetes user would see.
 However, the prerequisites for completing this guide are not extensive:

 * Some working knowledge of Kubernetes, i.e. knowing what a Pod or Service is, having used `kubectl` to deploy some simple workloads